All posts by David Wanless

 Friday 29th November (5pm) – Monday 2nd December (9:30pm)

-Celebrate the Regency era in style and fun with a Regency evening at Narryna Heritage Museum, dance workshops and a Grand Regency Ball in the fine St James Church Hall in New Town, a Garden Party of Regency activities at the historic Glen Derwent Estate, New Norfolk, and a music and history sail on the majestic tall ship, the Lady Nelson.
+Celebrate the Regency era in style and fun with events including a Regency evening at Narryna Heritage Museum, dance workshops and a Grand Regency Ball in the fine St James Church Hall in New Town, a Regency Assembly of dancing, music, games, history, a promenade and delicious period food in the historic town of Richmond, and a music and history sail on the majestic tall ship, the Lady Nelson.
 Four days of fun, food, fine music, dancing and general frivolity.
 This year we also have a bonus night of historically themed contra dancing on the Monday night.

-Tickets: events.humanitix.com/derwentregencyfestival24, including discounted weekend tickets and early bird tickets
+Tickets: events.humanitix.com/derwentregencyfestival24, including discounted weekend tickets and tickets for individual events

 Draft programme – subject to minor changes.
-Download printable version of the weekend’s programme (later) and the Regency Garden Party programme (later).
+Download printable version of the weekend’s programme (here) and the Regency Assembly programme (here).

 ACTIVITYTIMEDESCRIPTIONLOCATIONPRICE